 - You will get put in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer some simple questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- You must answer some simple questions, such as what your legal name is, street address, birthdate and an emergency contact.

 - Also, you will also be asked about your medical and psychological history.

 - You will be given an inmate ID number.